eshelton328/kais-dojo/README.md

 5. **System Design Spirit Bomb**:
    - Learn to design scalable and efficient systems by gathering all your skills into one powerful attack.

----

-### 💡 **Training Philosophy**

-1. **Power Up Gradually**: Start with beginner-level problems and ascend to legendary challenges.
-2. **Kamehameha Knowledge Sharing**: Collaborate, discuss, and contribute to help others in their training journey.
-3. **Never Stop Training**: Keep pushing your limits, whether you're debugging or building a new system.

----

-### 📜 **Contributing**

-Just like Goku couldn't do it alone, neither can we!
-Want to share your knowledge and add challenges to the dojo?
-Here’s how:
-1. Fork the repository.
-2. Add your training module (problem, design, or solution).
-3. Submit a pull request with your contribution.

----

-### 🎮 **Rules of Engagement**

-- **Train Hard**: Focus on improvement rather than perfection.
-- **Help Your Fellow Fighters**: Encourage others on their coding journey.
-- **Stay True to the Code**: Follow clean coding practices.

----

 ### 🚀 **Next Steps**
 - Start your journey in [The Hyperbolic Time Chamber](#training-modules).